Lemon Chicken Orzo Soup

 Step 4: Add in the Spinach and Lemon

 When orzo is done, press Cancel.
-Remove the bay leaves and stir in the chicken, spinach, and fresh lemon juice (squeeze over a strainer or your hand to avoid getting seeds in soup).
+Remove the bay leaves and stir in the chicken, spinach, and fresh lemon juice.
 Taste and season with salt and pepper, according to preference.
 Serve immediately and top with (optional) shredded Parmesan, if desired.

 What to Serve with Lemon Chicken Orzo Soup